Trauma & Post Traumatic Stress Disorder (PTSD)

 Differential Diagnosis

-Symptoms of traumatic stress may resemble other mental health conditions.
-For example, children who experience trauma may appear hyperactive and have difficulty with concentration and learning suggestive of ADHD.
-They may exhibit fear and helplessness that resemble anxiety or depression and disruptive, aggressive behaviors that overlap with conduct disorder.
+Symptoms of PTSD may resemble other mental health conditions.
+For example, children who experience trauma may appear hyperactive and have difficulty with concentration and learning, suggestive of ADHD.
+They may exhibit fear and helplessness that resemble anxiety or depression and disruptive, aggressive behaviors that overlap with oppositional defiant disorder or conduct disorder.
 In addition, the prevalence of comorbid conditions is high among children with PTSD.
 Differential diagnosis involves assessment of children’s exposure to traumatic events including family environmental factors and their developmental stages.
-For additional information about differential diagnosis and treatment of comorbidities see: https://www.nctsn.org/sites/default/files/resources/is_it_adhd_or_child_traumatic_stress.pdf.

 Mandated Reporters are required by law to report if they suspect or know that child abuse is occurring.
 In Ohio, mandated reporters include attorneys, audiologists, childcare workers, children's services personnel, clergy, coroners, day care personnel, dentists, foster parents, nurses, physicians including hospital Interns and residents, podiatrists, psychiatrists, school authorities, teachers and other school employees, social workers, speech pathologists, animal control officers/agents.